Tight $N$-observable uncertainty relations and their experimental demonstrations: Introduction

-The original idea of uncertainty relation, as one of the most distinguishing elements of quantum theory, was firstly introduced by Heisenberg \cite{heis} for the case of position and momentum, and then generalized mathematically by Kennard \cite{Kennard}, Weyl \cite{Weyl}, Robertson \cite{Robertson}, and Schr\"odinger \cite{schrodinger} for two arbitrary observables.
+The original idea of uncertainty relation, one of the most distinct elements of quantum theory, was first introduced by Heisenberg \cite{heis} for the case of position and momentum, and then generalized mathematically by Kennard \cite{Kennard}, Weyl \cite{Weyl}, Robertson \cite{Robertson}, and Schr\"odinger \cite{schrodinger} for two arbitrary observables.
 In the literature, the Heisenberg-Robertson uncertainty relation stands as the most representative one:

-where the uncertainties of observables $A$ and $B$ are characterized respectively by variances $(\Delta A)^2 = \langle (A - \langle A \rangle )^2 \rangle$ and $(\Delta B)^2 = \langle (B - \langle B \rangle )^2 \rangle$, the commutation relation $[A,B]=AB-BA$, and the expectation values of operators are defined over a given state $|\psi\rangle$.
-The uncertainty relation (\ref{Robertson1}) sets an essential limit on the capability of predicting precisely the measurement results of two incompatible observables simultaneously.
-More specifically, the product of the variances of two noncommuting observables in certain quantum system is lower bounded by the expectation value of their commutator.
+where the uncertainty of an observable $A_i$ is characterized by variance $(\Delta A_i)^2 = \langle (A_i - \langle A_i \rangle )^2 \rangle$; $[A,B]=AB-BA$, and the expectation values of operators are defined over a given state $|\psi\rangle$.
+The uncertainty relation (\ref{Robertson1}) sets an essential limit on the capability of precisely predicting the measurement results of two incompatible observables simultaneously.

-The uncertainty relation keeps on being one of the core issues concerned in quantum theory, due to its profound and broad influence in many aspects, e.g. in entanglement detection \cite{Hofmann,OGuhne}, quantum cryptography \cite{Fuchs,Renes}, quantum nonlocality \cite{Oppenheim,ZhihAhnJia}, quantum steering \cite{Schneeloch,YZZhen}, and so on.
-Recently, many of theoretical efforts are paid to its improvement and generalization, i.e. to obtain a stronger \cite{mp,sun,song,Debasis,xiao,zhang} or state-independent \cite{Huang, L1, L2, Branciard, Schwonnek,qian} lower bound, and to deal with more observables \cite {Kechrimparis,dammeier,song,qin,naihuan,long,chenfei,songqc}.
+The uncertainty relation keeps on being one of the core issues concerned in quantum theory, due to its profound and broad influence in many aspects, e.g. in entanglement detection \cite{Hofmann,OGuhne}, quantum cryptography \cite{Fuchs,Renes}, quantum nonlocality \cite{Oppenheim,ZhihAhnJia}, quantum steering \cite{Schneeloch,YZZhen}, quantum coherence\cite{ZL,Rastegin}, and so on.
+Further research on the uncertainty relation may bring more potentially beneficial applications of quantum physics.
+Recently, many theoretical efforts are paid to its improvement and generalization, i.e. to obtain a stronger \cite{mp,sun,song,mbp,xiao,zhang,MCF,LQ} or state-independent \cite{Huang, L1, L2, Branciard, Schwonnek,qian} lower bound, and to deal with more observables \cite {Kechrimparis,dammeier,song,qin,naihuan,long,chenfei,songqc,Dodonov,CFL} or the relativistic system \cite{FZGF}.
 Several experimental investigations are also performed to check the corresponding relations \cite{xue,dufei,ourexp1}.

-Very recently, D. Mondal {\it et al.} proposed two uncertainty relations for two incompatible observables $A=\sum_{k}a_{k}|a_{k}\rangle\langle a_{k}|$ and $B=\sum_{k}b_{k}|b_{k}\rangle\langle b_{k}|$, which have been decomposed in their eigenbasis, respectively \cite{mbp}:
+Very recently, D. Mondal {\it et al.} proposed two uncertainty relations for two incompatible observables $A=\sum_{k=1}^{d}a_{k}|a_{k}\rangle\langle a_{k}|$ and $B=\sum_{k=1}^{d}b_{k}|b_{k}\rangle\langle b_{k}|$, which have been decomposed in their eigenbasis, respectively \cite{mbp}: